bcgov/sso-docs/docs/FAQs/keycloak.md

 ---

-## Could SSO/Keycloak be used to allow members of the federal gov to authenticate and access resources?
+## Could SSO Keycloak be used to allow members of the federal government to authenticate and access resources?

 This is restricted to BC Government only at the moment.